How to use the remove() function in Python

 print(my_list)--OUTPUT--[1, 3, 4, 5]

-• This new method bundles the logic for deleting every instance of an item.
+• This new method bundles the while loop logic into a single, clean function.

-This approach encapsulates the removal logic, which makes your code cleaner and more reusable for similar tasks.
+This approach encapsulates the removal logic, making your code more organized and easier to reuse across your project.

 Move faster with Replit

-• Build a content moderation tool that automatically scrubs a list of banned words from user comments.
+• A content moderation tool that automatically removes blacklisted words from a list of user comments.

 Common errors and challenges

-While the remove() method is powerful, a few common pitfalls can trip you up, from unexpected errors to logical mistakes.
+While remove() is straightforward, a few common pitfalls can trip you up, from unexpected errors to confusing it with other list methods.

 Avoiding the iteration-modification error with remove()